viniciusmorgado/skinet-api/README.md

 # Skinet - E-commerce

-Backend of ecommerce platform for selling ski gear using C# ASP.NET
+Backend of an e-commerce platform for selling ski gear using C# ASP.NET

 ## Requirements